std::ranges::begin

 - any declarations of

-found by argument-dependent lookup.
+beginfound by argument-dependent lookup.

-is ill-formed, which can result in substitution failure when ranges::begin(t) appears in the immediate context of a template instantiation.
+In all other cases, a call to ranges::begin is ill-formed, which can result in substitution failure when ranges::begin(t) appears in the immediate context of a template instantiation.

 Expression-equivalent